CoderDojoTC/bipes/docs/pico/01-intro.md

 The lessons will introduce you to using BIPES with the $4 Raspberry Pi Pico.

-The first example just use the Raspberry Pi Pico and and its internal LED.
+The first example just uses the Raspberry Pi Pico and its internal LED.
 All the subsequent examples will require you to place components on a solderless breadboard.